NinjaWeedle/CSRacing-Evolution/README.md

 Select the continent that has the car you want to buy, then select a car.
 If you have enough credits, you can buy that car.

+The interface for the car purchase screen is a bit different than the usual menu setup- rather than using 2nd/enter and the arrow keys to make a selection, you use the top 5 keys on the calculator.
+The leftmost key, "Y=", corresponds with the on-screen "BACK" button, and pressing it takes you to the previous menu.
+The 4 rightmost keys (window, zoom, trace, and graph) all do the same thing- pressing them allows you to buy the car you selected.

+TL;DR This works exactly the same as the car purchase screen in CSRacing I. This same interface is also used for the upgrade purchase screen.

 Once you buy a car, you can get into it from the "CHANGE CAR" menu.

 Once you get in a car, you can tune it in the "TUNING" menu, paint it any color you like in the "PAINTSHOP", or most importantly, race it by selecting "GO RACE".